simplelocalize/spring-boot-i18n/README.md

 ### Return translated web pages

-You can return translated web pages (HTML) by using standard Spring Boot `@Controller`.
+You can also return translated web pages (HTML) by using standard Spring Boot `@Controller`.
+Spring Boot will automatically resolve user locale and render HTML from `my-html-template.html` template with translated messages.

 This is the default way to return translated web pages in Spring Boot.

 ```java